puritys/nodejs-phplike/README.md

 ---------------------------
 * Linux : Every version of phplike support linux system.
 * Mac :  Supported from phplike@2.0.5  to  latest
-* Windows: Supported only in phplike@2.1.0 、 phplike@2.2.8 , phplike@2.4.4 , I had ever test phplike on windows 8 and windows xp.
+* Windows: Only the following version are supported: phplike@2.1.0 、 phplike@2.2.8 , phplike@2.4.4 .
+I have tested features of phplike on windows 8 and windows xp.
 * Raspberry PI(Pidora OS with ARM CPU): phplike@2.2.2 ~

 | OS       | Suggested phplike Version |